OutlawPanda/foundryvtt-court-of-blades/README.md

 ## A **Court of Blades** module for FoundryVTT

--This work is an edited version of the system created by **MegaStrukture**
+-This work is an edited version of the system created by **MegaStruktur**

 -https://github.com/megastruktur/foundryvtt-blades-in-the-dark